Tree of Life Network (ToLNet)

 It is from those natural connections that we will build this infrastructure.
 It is dynamic and responsive, inclusive, open and accountable.
 It is the platform upon which we can carry out a more effective method of governance, of transacting globally and locally, and hopefully, of achieving a better way of life for the majority of us.

-The underlying idea of the network is not to solve the peoples problem, but rather to create a platform that will enable and facilitate the formation of both the most appropriate groups to solve the problems.
+The underlying idea of the network is not to solve the peoples problem, but rather to create a platform that will enable and facilitate the formation of the most appropriate groups to solve the problems.
 Think of it rather as the kernel of the operating system for humanities continued survival.
 We will need to build the libraries and utilities that will enable the system to function in a meaningful fashion.

-One of the most important insights of the systems view of life is the recognition that networks are the basic pattern of organization of all living systems.
+One of the most important insights of the systems view of life is the recognition that networks are the basic pattern of organisation of all living systems.
 Ecosystems are understood in terms of food webs (i.e., networks of organisms); organisms are networks of cells; cells are networks of molecules; and then social networks are networks of communications.
 The network is a pattern that is common to all life.
 Wherever we see life, we see networks.

--- Fritzof Capra, “The Turning Point”.
+— Fritzof Capra, “The Turning Point”.